WilliamHuey/StopVerbosity/README.md

 Information of form support from [here](http://www.wufoo.com/html5/).

-This plugin is intended for use with Ie 6-9, but work still need to be done to properly complete the implementation.
+This plugin is intended for use with Ie 6-9, but work still need to be done to properly complete the implementation for Ie9.

 Since browsers do not have an undo or redo event in textareas, this plugin will not support undos or redos in the textarea.